jedcn/reveal-ck/haml/index.md

 Making slides in Haml works best when you have a decent understanding of both Haml and some of the conventions that reveal.js follows.

-If you're looking to become more comfortable with haml, here's [the main haml][haml] site and the official
+If you're looking to become more comfortable with Haml, here's [the main haml][haml] site and the official
 [haml reference][haml-reference].

-When working with haml, it's most straight forward to create a file named `slides.haml` into which you put your Haml content.
+When working with Haml, it's most straight forward to create a file named `slides.haml` into which you put your Haml content.
 This file will automatically be taken into account when you run `reveal-ck generate` to generate slides.